-Right now both traditional telecom companies, like AT&T, Verizon, T-Mobile and Sprint, and cell tower companies that rent space to the aforementioned players in the industry, continue to spend billions of dollars in the development of new cell sites and the improvement of existing sites.
+Right now, both traditional telecom companies, like AT&T, Verizon, T-Mobile, Sprint, and even the new entrants such as DISH Network, and cell tower companies that rent space to the aforementioned players in the industry, continue to spend billions of dollars in the development of new cell sites and the improvement of existing sites.

 If you need more validation, then just follow the money.
 What do I mean?
 It is simple: the largest cell tower developers have recently, in the last twenty-four months, spent tens of billions of dollars acquiring the rights to approximately twenty thousand cell tower sites and have spent even more money securing long-term agreements to secure these cell sites well beyond the current ground leases that were presently in place.

 Why?
-Again, it is simple.
-These companies know that technology will always be evolving and, as a result, certain solutions will be able to handle certain things associated with you being able to make a phone call or transfer data via your phone, but not in the near future will you be able to replace the good “ole” cell tower as being the best option to serve as the foundation of local, regional or nationwide wireless networks.
+These companies know that technology will always be evolving and, thus, certain solutions will be able to handle certain things associated with you being able to make a phone call or transfer data via your phone.
+But, not in the near future, will you be able to replace the good “ole” cell tower as being the best option to serve as the foundation of local, regional or nationwide wireless networks.

 If you are a property owner with a cell tower on your land or cell antennas on your rooftop, it is important to know the true value of your individual cell site and how changes in technology affect you.